hailelagi/hailelagi.com/content/personal/learning.md

 This shared perception lends itself to be a [consensus-communication problem](https://www.jstor.org/stable/1882010).

-In the model of a capitalistic world, a job is a function is determined by the ability to draw upon this arbitrary sub-set and perform some activity that generates a profit and provides some value to a society.
+In the model of a capitalistic world, a job is a function determined by the ability to draw upon some arbitrary sub-set as a base and perform some activity that generates a profit and provides some value to a society.

 Should every programmer know what [`mmap(2)`](https://man7.org/linux/man-pages/man2/mmap.2.html) is?